adsnaider/aGame/DESIGN.md

 ## What are modules?

-In the scope of aGame, a module is a piece of code that may run in a separate thread tries to solve a particular aspect for the game.
+In the scope of Latte, a module is a piece of code that may run in a separate thread tries to solve a particular aspect for the game.
 Examples of modules are:

 * Rendering module